SLAC Research Associate Position on ATLAS

-The SLAC National Accelerator Laboratory (SLAC) is regularly seeking for applicants for experimental Postdoctoral Research Associate positions to work on the ATLAS experiment at CERN.The LHC presents ideal opportunities for physics at the energy frontier and experimental experience in a challenging environment of rapidly increasing luminosity.
-These openings allow participation in a selection of experimental areas that SLAC is involved in and a variety of physics topics at the LHC.
-The successful candidates are encouraged to take the initial post at CERN.
+The SLAC National Accelerator Laboratory (SLAC) is regularly seeking for applicants for an experimental Postdoctoral Research Associate position to work on the ATLAS experiment at CERN.The LHC presents ideal opportunities for physics at the energy frontier and experimental experience in a challenging environment of rapidly increasing luminosity.
+This opening allows participation in a selection of experimental areas that SLAC is involved in and a variety of physics topics at the LHC.
+The successful candidate is encouraged to take the initial post at CERN.

 Some information on the SLAC ATLAS group can be found on our web